 This course will empower and inspire participants to share permaculture with children.
-It will equip you with the skills, understanding and other resources necessary to lead permaculture activities with children, to design gardens for children to play and learn in, to lead the introductory Children in Permaculture training courses and to instigate a network in your region.
+It will equip you with the skills, understanding and other resources necessary to lead permaculture activities with children, to design gardens for children to play and learn in, and to instigate a network in your region.

 “The future of our planet depends on a change of consciousness, in which the people and the resources of the natural world are no longer taken for granted and exploited without considering long term impacts.
 Supporting children from early childhood to develop a sensitive, compassionate and cooperative relationship with each other and the natural world is a crucial step in generating this new consciousness” (p.
 1, The Children in Permaculture Manual; Alderslowe, Amus & Deshaies, 2018).